Batman-Igor/BidApp/README.md

 ![alt text](readme_images/image8.png)

-Login as a user or a manager according to a role stored in DB:
+Login as a user or a manager according to a role:

 ![alt text](readme_images/image1.png)